Table of contents

 What is CBD oil?

-Cannabidiol, abbreviated as CBD, is one of the many cannabinoids found in the Cannabis Sativa L. plant.
+Cannabidiol, abbreviated as CBD, is one of the many cannabinoids found in the industrial Cannabis Sativa L. plant.
 One of the most popular forms of cannabidiol is CBD oil.
 It reportedly has numerous benefits, such as pain relief and combating anxiety and depression.
 This may also help those with sleep issues, which is the topic of today’s article.
-Please have a look at the various other HealthyTOKYO articles on CBD oil for a more on general overview of its unique properties.
+Please have a look at the various other HealthyTOKYO articles on CBD oil for a more general overview of its unique properties.

 Why do we sleep?